matthewDDennis/matthewDDennis.github.io/_posts/2024-10-06-broken-lock.md

 While planning out the next installment of the "Case of the Redis Client", I remembered a case from a few years ago that was causing us serious problems at CodeProject.
 We were using Redis to cache a lot of data and UI, which drastically improved the User Experience and resource usage.
 However, occasionally the Redis Client, [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), would lock up and timeout on all requests.
 We have 4 front-end webservers, and when the issue occurred, most, if not all, of the webservers would start reporting Redis errors.

-Needless to say, the site would slow down to a crawl and become unsuable.
+Needless to say, the site would slow down to a crawl and become unusuable.
 This is the story of how I uncovered the unlikely culprit.

 <!--more-->